OpenEPaperLink/OpenEPaperLink/README.md

 * 2.9"
 * 1.54"

+On the 2.9" tags, both the UC8151 and SSD1619 display variants are supported

 ### Aims
 - Low power (currently around 9µA with a minimum of 40 second latency)
 - Even lower power when there's no AP around